New Hampshire – 13 Schools – Quick Facts 2020*:

 |University of New Hampshire at Manchester||Manchester||589||15,685||32,195||11,452||75%||5,931||76%||8,502||500||590||91%||48%|

 * Public and Private not-for-profit Universities & Colleges offering 4 year (Bachelor’s) degrees and with undergraduate enrollment of 200 or more during the 2019-20 fiscal year.
 Listing also includes community colleges that offer Bachelor degrees in addition to Associate (2 year) degrees.
 For-profit Universities & Colleges and 100% online/remote only schools are not included in this listing.
+All information as reported is from institutional data compiled by the US Department of Education.

 Explanation of Table Headings: